Skip to main content

 I think a part of the reason why so many audiences find the film off-putting is that it puts into words exactly what a lot of people would say to or think about a woman in Emilia’s situation, and it forces these audiences to confront not only how nasty it all sounds when you actually say it out loud, but also just how useless that all is.
 A large part of what I respect about this film is that it forces audiences to reckon with the fact that these people don’t just get banished onto sinner’s island.
 Their personhood remains intact, and we are still left having to learn how to live among them.

-I want to illustrate the disadvantages a character like Emilia faces in the discourse by drawing a comparison to one of my favorite characters.
+I want to illustrate the disadvantages a character like Emilia faces in the discourse by drawing a comparison to one of the hero of one of film history's most hailed movies.

 Terry Malloy, the protagonist of On the Waterfront, is a sort of henchman for a mob boss controlling the workforce of the entire neighborhood.
 The very first thing we see Terry do in the film is lure a fellow dockworker up to the rooftops where said mob boss plans to “deal with him," though this ends with him being pushed off the rooftop.
 Terry insists he thought his boss was just going to “talk to him,” but we kind of get the idea that Terry was burying his head in the sand, something he presumably does a lot.
 The arc of the film has Terry gradually finding the strength to stand up to his boss and put an end to his reign of domination.